RichBurman/Project_2_Football_Quiz/README.md

 - Message box
-    - Once all 10 questions have been answered by the User, the message box displays to inform the User the following 'You have completed the Quiz.
-Please see your correct and incorrect answers on the screen!.'
+    - Once all 10 questions have been answered by the user and a message and button appears at the bottom of the quiz.
-    - This informs the user that the Quiz has been completed and no more questions are available for the user to answer.
+    - Using the username the user entered at the start of the quiz, it says 'Hello' to the user.
+It informs the user that the quiz has been completed and advises to click the button to replay the quiz.
+This return the user try the quiz again.

     ![Image of Message](assets/images/README/message.jpg)